This post officially ends the series responding to Twenty One Reasons to Reject Sola Scriptura.

 - Those who accepted them did so based on ignorance or tradition

 - Contain clear and irreconcilable contradictions

-White’s major argument was that the books were never laid up in any Temple at all.
-The Jews would lay up the holy Books in the Temple, and the protestant OT books were laid up there, the apocrypha was never included; it never found its way into the Temple.
+White’s major argument was that the books were never laid up in any Temple.
+The Jews would lay up the holy Books in the Temple, and the protestant O.T. books wer there, the apocrypha was never included; it never found its way into the Temple.

-In the article, Peters tries to answer the challenge that the Jews rejected these books by debunking the straw-man that Protestants base this knowledge of the council of Jamnia in 90 AD (which possibly met even as late as the early 2nd century).
+In the article, Peters tries to answer the challenge that the Jews rejected these books by debunking the straw-man that protestants base this knowledge of the council of Jamnia in AD 90 (which possibly met even as late as the early 2nd century).
 However, White not only did not appeal to this council, nor did the scholars he quoted appeal to this council, but White even thoroughly rejected the idea of anyone using this council.
-White quoted a major scholar writing on this council as saying that it is ridiculous to think the Jewish Canon was unknown or not yet completed by 90 AD to even need this council.
+White quoted a major scholar writing on this council as saying that it is ridiculous to think the Jewish Canon was unknown, or not yet completed by AD 90, to demand a need for this council.